blytkerchan/blytkerchan.github.io/_posts/2009-07-23-why-you-shouldnt-inflate-your-resume.markdown

 comments: true
 date: 2009-07-23 00:39:11+00:00
 layout: post
-permalink: /blog/2009/07/why-you-shouldnt-inflate-your-resume/
-slug: why-you-shouldnt-inflate-your-resume
 title: Why you shouldn't inflate your resume
 wordpress_id: 47
 categories:
   - Business
   - Opinions
   - Reasons
 tags:
   - resume
 ---

 Many people inflate their resumes when they apply for a job.
 When I'm on the hiring side of the equasion, I tend to frown upon such practices: though I usually don't care much about references, I do check the outliers.
 But what I check more is expertise - and that's something I can't stand inflation on.

 <!--more-->

-Overly inflated resumes are usually very easy to spot: some-one who just finished university is hardly ever an expert inÂ _anything_, especially if they've opted to reduce the number of internships or have taken internships in companies that basically use interns for the heavy lifting(read: boring work) and routine maintenance (read: debugging legacy spaghetti code) that you don't want to spend your valuable programmer time on.
+Overly inflated resumes are usually very easy to spot: some-one who just finished university is hardly ever an expert inÂ *anything*, especially if they've opted to reduce the number of internships or have taken internships in companies that basically use interns for the heavy lifting(read: boring work) and routine maintenance (read: debugging legacy spaghetti code) that you don't want to spend your valuable programmer time on.
 Yet, most of them seem to think they know everything about everything, especially if they had high grades.

 Some psychologists say that you can become good at something if, and only if, you do it for 10,000 hours or more.
 That usually takes a least five to ten years, at an average of 1,000 to 2,000 hours a year.
 You might be able to squeeze an extra 1,000 hours out of a year, but at some point, the gained equity is no longer worth the effort. _Bref_, it takes a certain amount of time to become an expert - but then, you don't always _need_ an expert: sometimes you need some-one you can train, or some-one who can just to some of the heavy lifting for you, such as writing unit tests or doing routine maintenance.